Medtronic Is A Great Company For An Attractive Price

 Another reason I'm bullish on MDT is because of the insider purchases that have taken place during the last three months.
 It can be argued that management has many reasons to sell stock (finance a new home, college for the grandchildren, etc.) but only one reason to purchase shares on the open market.

 As of October 2016, insiders did not sell, gift, or exercise any options on MDT stock.
-To the contrary.
-James Lenehan and Robert Pozen (both are Directors of MDT) spent a combined $1,146K on purchasing 15.7K shares for roughly $73.27 and $73.21 a share.
+To the contrary, James Lenehan and Robert Pozen (both are directors of MDT) spent a combined $1,146K on purchasing 15.7K shares for roughly $73.27 and $73.21 a share.
 While Wall Street has been selling shares these insiders have been using cash to buy more.
 While it is undeniable that MDT has suffered a few minor setbacks, it is obvious that these men are confident in the company's ability to turn things around.

 Financial Health

 Now I would like to turn the analysis onto the company's financial health.
-In order to do so I looked at MDT's liquidity, solvency and debt level.
-I chose these metrics because I believe that a company able to service short- and long-term debt with ease can always buy some time to turn around their operations.
+In order to do so, I looked at MDT's liquidity, solvency and debt level.
+I chose these metrics because I believe that a company able to service short- and long-term debt with ease can always buy some time to turn around its operations.
 Also, I believe it is inevitable for a company to operate for many decades and not suffer from some sort of turmoil.
 Financial strength can help a company persevere.

 In order to keep this analysis fair, I also relied on comparing MDT with the five competitors I used earlier.
 The intent was to help determine why MDT is trading at a discount to peers.